flexera-public/policy_templates/cost/aws/unused_rds/README.md

 ## AWS Required Permissions

 This policy requires permissions to list Metrics and Get Metric Statistics from the AWS Cloudwatch API.
-The Cloud Management Platform automatically creates two Credentials when connecting AWS to Cloud Management; AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-The IAM user credentials contained in those credentials will require the following permissions:
+The IAM user credentials requires the following permissions:

 ```javascript
 {